moskytw/uwsgi-emperor/README.md

 ## Usage

-Put your uWSGI configs into `/etc/uwsgi-emperor`, then run:
+Put your uWSGI configs into `/etc/uwsgi-emperor`, and then run:

     sudo service uwsgi-emperor start